Simulation of Electromagnetic Fields with Ansys Maxwell

 - Demo Magnet Skew: Helical magnetization

-- Including temperature dependency
+- Inclusion of temperature dependency

 - Workshop: Static force effect considering temperature dependency and non-linearities